 Having and making good connections with agents like lyons estate is essential in local real estate, says Siobhan.
 “Real estate is not just a series of transactions.
 You are building relationships that last lifetimes.
 You are part of a community you want others to join and love as much as you do.”

-Real estate appealed to her because as her family grew — she’s the mother of four, two attend Resurrection, two Fordham Prep — she wanted to be available for her children.
+Becoming a real estate lawyer appealed to her because as her family grew — she’s the mother of four, two attend Resurrection, two Fordham Prep — she wanted to be available for her children.
 “I also think a woman sets a good example for her children when they see her handling that life/work balancing act,” she notes.

 If there was an upside to Covid-19, Siobhan found it in the fact that her husband, Jake Dolce, was home and not traveling for his job with Salesforce.
 The pair go way back: Jake was Siobhan’s freshman date at the St. Vincent’s Dance, but they didn’t start dating until law school.